nimrossum/research-project/docs/slides.typ

 ✅ #dcd reflects *lasting impact* on the codebase using survivorship bias

-== Limitations: Performance and Scalability
+== RQ3: Performance and Scalability

 #figure(
   image(